SimplePractice logo

 If you’re looking for tips on how to inform clients about using AI notes in your practice, we’ve got you covered.

-As AI (artificial intelligence) tools become more integrated into private practice, therapists are asking an important question: How do I ethically and transparently tell my clients that I use patient note AI tools to support my note-taking?
+As AI (artificial intelligence) and audio recording tools become more integrated into private practice, therapists are asking an important question: How do I ethically and transparently tell my clients that I use patient note AI tools to support my note-taking?

 This conversation isn’t really about technology.
 It’s about trust.